rvost/dayz-ce-schema/README.md

 ## Known Issues

-Only open files can be validated.
+- Only open files can be validated.
 You won't get any validation errors until you open the file in the editor.

-Schemas for modded files aren't bound automatically.
+- Schemas for modded files aren't bound automatically.
 If you added new files in `cfgeconomycore.xml` you need to run `Update modded files associations` command from palette to update schema associations.

-Completion and validation for Object Spawner custom lists currently only works  for json files in the `objectSpawners` folder.
+- Completion and validation for Object Spawner custom lists currently only works  for json files in the `objectSpawners` folder.
 For example, the `objectSpawners/nwaf.json` file will have completion and validation according to the [Object Spawner](https://community.bistudio.com/wiki?title=DayZ%3AObject_Spawner) rules, but `custom/berezino.json` or `altartrader.json` will not.
 *This is due to limitations of the VS Code JSON Schema API and may be resolved in the future.*

-Completion and validation for Spawning Gear Configuration currently only works for json files in the `spawnPresets` folder **or** files which name ends with `_loadout` (e.g. `deathmatch_loadout.json`).
+- Completion and validation for Spawning Gear Configuration currently only works for json files in the `spawnPresets` folder **or** files which name ends with `_loadout` (e.g. `deathmatch_loadout.json`).

 ## Release Notes

+### 0.9.0

+- Added completion and validation for `events.xml`.
+- Added completion and validation for `cfgeventspawns.xml`.
+- Added validation for `globals.xml`.
+- Added completion and validation for `cfgenvironment.xml`.
+- Added completion and validation for `mapgroupproto.xml`.
+- Added completion and validation for `mapgrouppos.xml`.
+- Added diagnostic for unused custom files (not registered in `cfgeconomycore.xml`).
+- Added informational diagnostics for files outside the mission folder.
+- Added error diagnostics for the case where the type registered in the `cfgeconomycore.xml` file doesn't match the contents of the file.
+- Added quick fix for registering unused custom files in `cfgeconomycore.xml`.
+External files would be copied to the mission folder.
+- Added quick fix for file type mismatch.
+- Added refactoring action to move and copy elements between registered custom files.

 ### 0.7.1